gitmarsh/safessh-ssh-managerv0.4-/README.md

 - Creates a centralized directory and tools for managing multple OpenSSH credentials securely
 - Utilized the gpg application for encrypting sensative log-in information for you remotes
-- JSON format making it transfers and migrations easier
+- JSON format making transfers and migrations easier